swthemathwiz/wifi-plug/README.md

-**N.B.** The bolt part is sized to the exact specification of the metal parts (6.35mm outer diameter with 5.85mm across the flat part), but, depending on the accuracy of your printer, you may wish to scale the part to accommodate.
+**N.B.** The bolt part is sized to the exact specification of the metal parts (6.35mm outer diameter with 5.85mm across the flat part), but, depending on the accuracy of your printer, you may wish to scale the part to accommodate printing tolerances.
 You can do this either in source (the scale percentage) or in your slicing software.
 I use a 2% oversize.

 ## Installation